SSDesigns/GrammarTest/README.md

 # Grammar Nazi Discord Bot

 This bot was built for the sole purpose of trolling people in my server.
-You can this bot to your server [here](https://discordapp.com/oauth2/authorize?client_id=439110082106753024&scope=bot)
+You can invite this bot to your server [here](https://discordapp.com/oauth2/authorize?client_id=439110082106753024&scope=bot)

 To configure this bot you run the command